 Lissa L. Broome

-Broome is the Wells Fargo Professor of Banking Law at the University of North Carolina School of Law and Director of the school's Center for Banking and Finance.
+Broome is the Burton Craige Distinguished Professor at the University of North Carolina School of Law and Director of the school's Center for Banking and Finance.
 She teaches banking law and secured transactions.
 Professor Broome also serves as the University's Faculty Athletics Representative to the ACC and the NCAA.
-Professor Broome is the co-author of one of the leading banking law texts, Regulation of Bank Financial Service Activities, now in its fourth edition.
+Professor Broome is the co-author of one of the leading banking law texts, Regulation of Bank Financial Service Activities, now in its fifth edition.
 Professor Broome earned a B.S. from the University of Illinois and a J.D. from Harvard University.

 Scott A. Cammarn

 Cammarn is a partner at Cadwalader, Wickersham & Taft LLP.
 Mr. Cammarn has nearly thirty years of experience in the banking industry and his legal career has spanned all areas of banking compliance and consumer finance law.
 His practice focuses on regulatory matters, mergers and acquisitions, legislation and lobbying, corporate affairs, training, and antitrust.
 Mr. Cammarn has represented a number of nationally-recognized consumer lending institutions, and has represented clients before the Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, and numerous state banking departments.
 Mr. Cammarn has been an adjunct professor at Duke University School of Law, teaching the US Banking Regulation course.
 Currently, he is a member of the ABA Business Law Section/Banking Law Committee and is a member of the Board of Advisors of the UNC School of Law Center for Banking and Finance Law.
 He is a frequent speaker on bank regulatory matters and has provided corporate executive training.
 Mr. Cammarn has a B.A. from The Ohio State University and a J.D. from Duke University School of Law.